 Autoregulation monitoring in cardiac arrest

 Example of TCD monitoring in a patient after cardiac arrest, containing arterial blood pressure (ABP), cerebral blood flow velocity (FV), and derived autoregulation indices (Mxa, ARI).
 Oscillations in arterial blood pressure (ABP), being reflected in FV indicate loss of cerebral autoregulation.
-On ICM+, it is possible to create colour-coded risk charts for visual recognition of the state of cerebral autoregulation (RED: above a given threshold; YELLOW: transition zone; GREEN: below a given threshold).
+In the chart Mxa index is also represented by a colour bar grading the strength of autoregulation (RED: above a given threshold; YELLOW: transition zone; GREEN: below a given threshold).
 View image

 Selected references